Vacancies are open from Mid-September to mid-February each year to start in September.

 What courses will I attend?

 Continual improvement is high on the agenda at Barratt.
-We want graduates who join us now to enjoy diverse career opportunities within our organisation in the future.
+We want graduates an ex-forces applicants who join us now to enjoy diverse career opportunities within our organisation in the future.
 So we are keen to equip you with the broader management and people skills you need to grow professionally.
 This isn’t simply about gaining technical knowledge or learning how our organisation operates.
 It is about taking practical measures to develop the softer skills such as networking, team working, relationship building, creative problem solving, influencing and persuading, as well as managing change.

 Would I get the opportunity to work with others?

 There are also lots of opportunities to engage with others throughout the organisation.
 You can gain feedback from your coach, advice from your mentor and there are also Quarterly meetings with presentations, external speakers and discussions.
 You will also have the opportunity to learn about our support functions, such as Health and Safety, IT and HR.
-At the start of the programme all graduates will meet up for an induction day.
+At the start of the programme all graduates and ex-forces applicants will meet up for an induction day.
 This time is used to gain understanding of the programme and build relationships which in turn facilitate a support network allowing you all to progress as a group, helping each other throughout.

 How will I be measured?

 Throughout the programme your mentor will hold regular meetings with you to discuss progress and ensure things are progressing satisfactorily for both parties.
 The pace and workload can be adjusted to ensure you’re maximising your potential.
-Every graduate is also provided with a folder detailing all rotations and key areas to be covered in each department.
+Every successful candidate is also provided with a folder detailing all rotations and key areas to be covered in each department.
 You are required to produce evidence that you’ve gained a strong understanding of the business and that you are developing as an individual.

 What happens at the end of the programme?